AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

     - For presets created from the map dashboard.
 Refer to Map dashboard tooltip appears.
     - For OOTB presets, Refer to Map dashboard tooltip appears.
     - For global presets,  Create a local copy of this global preset to set cross map references.
-If you want to use AEM Sites presets from the Web Editor, either create a new preset or duplicate the existing one.
+If you want to use AEM Sites presets from the Map console, either create a new preset or duplicate the existing one.

 1. Open the **Cross map references** tab.